 The fire flow rate has been calculated using the Fire Underwriters Survey (FUS) method.
 The method takes into account the type of building construction, the building occupancy, the use of sprinklers and the exposures to adjacent structures.
 For fire resistive construction with a full sprinkler system only the first four largest floors are taken into account, leading to the calculated fire flow demand of 8,000 L/min (133 L/s).
-A copy of the FUS calculations are included in Appendix B.
+A copy of the FUS calculations are included in Appendix A along with a letter from the Architect which supports the designation "fire resistive construction".
+The calculations, including the letter from the Architect, were provided originally with the Adequacy of Services Report in support of the Re-Zoning Application.

 The maximum fire demand of 8,000 L/min can be delivered through the proposed twin 150mm services.
 Further, there is one Class AA fire hydrant within 75m of the building and two Class AA fire hydrants with 150m of the building along the same side of Woodridge Cres. capable of providing total 13,248 L/min per City of Ottawa Technical Bulletin ISTB-2018-02.
-The nearest hydrant will be replaced and slightly relocated to be within 45m of the building fire department connections.
+The nearest hydrant is within 45m of the buildings' fire department connections.
+See Appendix A for distance to nearest hydrants on south side of Woodridge Cres. to centre of site entrance plus approximately 25 m to the buildings.